This information answers frequently asked questions about electronic smoking devices, such as electronic cigarettes.Back to top

 The long-term health risks of using electronic smoking devices are still unknown.
 The US Food and Drug Administration (FDA) and other public health organizations agree that we need more research studies on the safety of electronic smoking devices.

-In 2016, the FDA started making rules around the making, selling, and marketing of all tobacco products, including electronic smoking devices.
+In 2016, the FDA started setting rules around the making, selling, and marketing of all tobacco products, including electronic smoking devices.
 People younger than 18 can’t buy any type of tobacco product.
 Health warnings have been placed on all tobacco products.Back to top

 Is using a Juul safer than vaping?